Abu Mikhnaf: Historiography

 Abu Mikhnaf was the oldest Arab prose writer, an Akhbari (propagator of news or traditions), an important source of early Iraqi historical traditions, and main source of the history of al-Tabari.
 Abu Mikhnaf is the latter’s almost exclusive source for the events in Iraq during the long governorship of al-Hajjaj ibn Yusuf (694–714), the Zubayrid and Umayyad conflict with the Azariqa rebels in Persia (684–698) and the expedition of Ibn al-Ash'ath against Sistan (699–700).

+As a hadith transmitter, he is regarded as weak and unreliable by Sunni rijal scholars.

+The hadith scholar Yahya ibn Ma'in stated that “He is not reliable” and Ibn ‘Adiyy said “A flaming Shi’ite who is the transmitter of their reports".

-His historical narratives generally reflect a Kufan or Iraqi bias, rather than a purely Shia point of view.
+Some have interpreted his historical narratives to generally reflect a Kufan or Iraqi bias, rather than a purely Shia point of view.

-He has presented narratives in abundance of details and fullness, in strikingly frank and arresting manner, in form of dialogue and staging, which he had gathered through independent enquiries, collection of facts and seeking first hand information, but he has not ignored other traditionists, older than or contemporary with himself, for instance, he has used such authorities as, Amir Al Shahi, Rasibi, Mugalid ibn Said, and Muhammad ib Said Al Kalbi.
+He has presented narratives in abundance of details and fullness, in strikingly frank and arresting manner, in form of dialogue and staging, which he had gathered through independent enquiries, collection of facts and seeking first hand information, but he has not ignored other traditionists, older than or contemporary with himself, for instance, he has used such authorities as, Amir al-Sha'bi, al-Rasibi, Mujalid ibn Sa'id, and Muhammad ibn Sa'ib al-Kalbi.

 Ibn Asakir in his book Ta'rikh madinat Dimashq has listed Ibn Al Kalbi as transmitter of Abu Mikhnaf in several places.
 Abd al-Malik ibn Nawfal ibn Musahiq who lived in first half of the second century Hijri, Abd al-Rahman ibn Jundab, al-Hajjaj ibn Ali, and Numayr ibn Walah were authority on Abu Mikhnaf.

 In "Islamic Historiography", "Chase F. Robinson" has put him in the class of Ibn Ishaq and among the first Muslim historians who contributed about 40 titles in historical tradition of which no fewer than thirteen titles were monographic maqtal works.
 His monographs were gathered by later historians like Al-Baladhuri and Al-Tabari in their collections.
-Few of the later Sunni scholars like Al-Dhahabi, Yahya ibn Ma'in, Al-Daraqutni, and Abu Hatim have been critical of him, while some describe him as pure source.
+Many Sunni scholars like Al-Dhahabi, Yahya ibn Ma'in, Al-Daraqutni, and Abu Hatim have been critical of him, while some describe him as pure source.

-As a hadith transmitter, he is regarded as weak and unreliable.